jonathanfletcher4/jonathanfletcher4.github.io/_posts/2020-11-29-nlp_disaster_tweets.md

 ## Performance

-First we look at the loss function over each epoch.
-The one-directional model improves after each epoch before starting to plateau after 14 epochs.
-The bidirectional model has a worse starting position but evenutally the loss function improves more than the one-directional model.
-It also doesn't start to plataeu so if we were to increase the number of epochs we could see better  even performance

 We can see that both models score similarly, the Bidirectional model ends slightly better but has far better performance over the first few epochs but plateaus quickly.
 The 1-directional model conversely starts worse but improves significantly, eventually reaching similar levels to the Bidirectional model

 Looking at f1-score both models perform well, far better than the baseline indicating that both the models do a good job at both reducing False Positives (precision) and increasing recall.